 I ultimately caved in, and used Forestry CMS for Hugo.
 When I made some edits to my posts using Forestry, Cloudflare Pages had to rebuild the website again which took around 2 minutes.
 Making edits to a WordPress post is instant.

-This lead to me question why I even left WordPress.
+This led to me question why I even left WordPress.
 Installing WordPress now is super fast.
 Along with other websites I maintain, I host this blog on Vultr and use RunCloud to manage the server.
 Using RunCloud, I can create a WordPress blog with the golden “deploy” button.
 How convenient!
-I do not need to mess mySQL and wp-config nor use FTP.
+I do not need to mess with mySQL and wp-config nor use FTP.

 Obviously, If I did not know WordPress or if tools like RunCloud are not available, I would prefer to use Hugo to build a blog.
 But for now, I am back in WordPress.
 I’m home! 🙂